How to know when it’s time to go Online

 - Create a Captivating Introduction to communicate the value of what you offer very clearly and in a succinct way so that you’re able to “hook” their attention within moments as soon as they come across you.

-- Get out into the world and start tell people what you do (this could be online, offline or by reaching out to your existing network).
+- Get out into the world and start telling people what you do (this could be online, offline or by reaching out to your existing network).
 You’ll quickly get feedback that tells whether you sound more like damp cotton or sticky velcro!

 - Tweak that message until you start to hook people’s attention.